Marfan Clinic

 Expert care for Marfan syndrome with comprehensive genetic testing, cardiology evaluations, and coordinated multidisciplinary support.

-Marfan is a connective tissue disorder that involves the ocular, skeletal, and cardiovascular systems.
+Marfan syndrome (MFS) is a connective tissue disorder that involves the ocular, skeletal, and cardiovascular systems.
 MFS affects about 1 in 5,000 people.
 It can appear at any age, although usually it starts manifesting during adolescence, and may present differently in each patient.
 People with Marfan are often very tall, thin, and loose-jointed.
 Many have heart and blood vessel issues, such as a weakness in the aorta or leaky heart valves.
-They also may have problems with their bones, eyes, skin, nervous system or lungs.
+They also may have problems with their bones, eyes, skin, nervous system, or lungs.

 Causes of Marfan Syndrome